mdn/browser-compat-data/docs/issue-triage-checklist.md

 ## Confirm the title, description, and metadata

 Make sure the issue is well-described.
-If these details aren't satisfied, ask for more information or update the issue title, description, or labels yourself (or *@-*mention a Peer or Owner who can do this for you).
+If these details aren't satisfied, ask for more information or update the issue title, description, or labels yourself (or @ mention a Peer or Owner who can do this for you).

 - **Does the title summarize the issue in the description?**
 - **Does the issue uniquely identify relevant feature(s)?** Ideally with a dotted path to a feature (e.g., `javascript.builtins.Date.now`) or an unambiguous name (`Date.now()`).